spike-develops/spike-develops.github.io/_drafts/2023-4-3-Spelunking-For-Camera-Systems.md

 #### Basic Camera Dissolve

-Since Cinemachine's workflow involves a single real camera/brain being aimed and positioned by various virtual cameras, to get a proper dissolve effect isn't as simple as adding another vCam and calling it a day.
+Since Cinemachine's workflow involves a single real camera/brain being aimed and positioned by various virtual cameras, a proper dissolve between VCams isn't possible out of the box.
 While the dissolve is happening, we'll need to render both places at once until the transition is complete.

 There are a few ways to go about this, but I opted to use some of the techniques described in [this thread.](https://forum.unity.com/threads/is-it-possible-for-a-blend-to-interpolate-between-images-instead-of-position.541865/#post-3573211) The gist is that we'll create a second real camera that renders to a render texture, and then display that render texture on a "Storyboard" virtual camera that the Main Camera brain can then mix.